erikyao/erikyao.github.io/_posts/2016-11-17-digest-of-essence-of-linear-algebra.md

 \operatorname{det}(M_2M_1) = \operatorname{det}(M_2) \operatorname{det}(M_1)
 $$

-## Chapter 6 - Inverse matrices, column space, rank and null space (lernel)
+## Chapter 6 - Inverse matrices, column space, rank and null space (kernel)

 > To ask the right question is harder than to answer it. ―Georg Cantor